-MacqLit is purchased with two days' training.
+When implementing MacqLit for the first time, schools must purchase the two days' training.
 This ensures that the program is set up appropriately and delivered correctly from the start.
 The training provides teachers and aides with the theoretical and practical background necessary to use the program with confidence.
 Although the program is user-friendly, the style of teaching and the detailed content around reading instruction may not be familiar to all teachers and aides.
 When staffing changes, it is highly recommended that teachers and aides new to the program attend MacqLit training.
-Training is available in all capital cities and in some regional areas.
-On-sites or regional workshops can be arranged upon request and where there is sufficient demand.
+Training is offered live in person or live via videoconference throughout Australia.
+In person on-sites or private videoconference workshops can be arranged upon request and where there is sufficient demand (minimum 10 participants).